swissup/swissup.github.io/m2/extensions/easyslider/index.md

 # Easy Slider

 If you're running the web-store and want to see it successful, you have to make store pages eye-catching.
 In order to grab visitors' attention to web-pages, we recommend to use slider with advertising.
-Therefore we offer you to check Magento Image Slider extension.
+Therefore we offer you to check our Easy Slider extension.
 The extension will help to easily create an unlimited number of professional looking image sliders and improve overall look of your store just in 1 minute.
-Using the module, you will be able to display image slides with title and short description linked to any menu item.
+Using the module, you will be able to display image slides with title and short description.

-Also you can place your slider at any place of your store by such ways as magento widget, as XML code and as block code.
+Also you can place your slider at any place of your store as magento widget.

 - [Installation](installation/)
 - [Changelog](changelog/)